 A Revocable Living Trust is a legal arrangement you create during your lifetime to manage your assets.
 This flexible tool allows you to retain control over your estate while you are alive and specify the handling of assets after your passing.
 A primary advantage is it may be changed or canceled while you are still alive and mentally sound.

-Key Benefits Of Establishing A Revocable Living Trust In Nevada
+Why A Revocable Living Trust Is Essential For Estate Planning In Nevada

 Establishing a Family Trust provides several advantages, particularly in asset distribution and probate avoidance: